 Scripture teaches that human life begins in the womb, and that abortion is an abomination in the sight of the Lord.
-Not only does Scripture teach that abortion is wrong - it also clearly teaches that God's people have a duty to stop this bloodshed.
+Not only this - it also clearly teaches that God's people have a duty to stop this bloodshed.

 Below you will find a collection of verses, arranged topically, that summarize what the Bible says about abortion.

 Then God said, “Let us make man in our image, after our likeness.
 And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.”

 So God created man in his own image,

 in the image of God he created him;

 male and female he created them.